mattdavis0351/mongodb-labs/exercises/mongo-shell/basic-mongo-queries.md

 **Activity: :alarm_clock: 15 minutes**

-Share with the rest of the class the kind of movies you like by writing 3 interesting queries against this database, at the same time limiting the resulting documents to fields that you find relevant.

-For example, movies that were part of both the 'Action' and 'Adventure' genres! :boom:

-Using commands like:
-- `show dbs`
-- `use <database>`
-- `show collections`

-Explore the different datasets available on your workstation.
-Be creative and try to find interesting things.

-Some questions to consider while exploring:
-- How is this data structured?
-- Is there anything interesing to me about this data?
-- Is the data malformed, incorrect or incomplete?
-- What are the challenges you faced while exploring this data?

 **Presentation: :alarm_clock: 25 minutes**

-Each group will prepare a small, **5 minute**, 2-3 slide presentation about the datasets.
+Each group will prepare a small, **5 minute**, 2-3 slide presentation about the dataset.

-Present your results from **Lab 2** and answer any questions your classmates may have.
+Present your results from the **Group Activity** and answer any questions your classmates may have.
-Be sure to include your interesting movie :clapper: queries :+1: